 A Brooks Ocean MVP-30 system was used on this project on the F/V Pacific Star.
 The system was used to collect a set of between three to five sound velocity profiles on a single line, then two hours later another set of profiles, to build a grid of sound velocity profiles.
-The MVP towfish (which utilized an AML Smart Probe) would free-fall rapidly to a set distance above the seafloor and then retrieved at a slow rate (about 0.5 m / second), producing most of its data on the up-cast.
-When not deployed, the towfish with sound velocity sensor was stored in fresh water to minimize salt-water corrosion and to maintain the sensor at ambient water temperature.
+The MVP towfish (which utilized an AML Smart Probe) would free-fall rapidly to just off the seafloor and then be reeled in very slowly (about 0.5 m / second), producing most of its data on the up-cast.
+When not deployed, the towfish with sound velocity sensor was stored in fresh water to minimize salt-water corrosion and to hold it at ambient water temperature.